 The Science: Why Healthy Soil Matters

 Conventional methods of fertilizing plants and managing pests and disease involve the use of potent chemicals that destroy the natural biology in otherwise healthy soil.
-These chemicals, which are generally salts-based, send the microorganisms that live in the soil into osmotic shock and kill them rapidly.
+These chemicals, which are generally salts-based, send the microorganisms that live in the soil into osmotic shock and destabilize existing populations of bacteria, protozoa, fungi, and nematodes.
 Almost instantly, the plants that live in the soil become chemically dependent.
 The effect is similar to a human consuming an energy drink — the drink produces a short-term boost, but in order to maintain or regain that energy level, the person must drink more.

-Organic methods for fertilizing plants and treating pathogens and pests work in consort with the living system, creating an enhanced and supportive environment for all creatures in the environment and particularly the microbes that cycle nutrients for uptake by plants.
+Organic methods for fertilizing plants and treating pathogens and pests work in consort with the living system, creating an enhanced and supportive environment for all microbes in the environment that cycle nutrients for uptake by plants.

 In healthy soil, nitrogen-fixing bacteria are fed by sugar exudates that are produced and secreted from the plants roots.
-Protozoa then eat these bacteria and release the nitrogen and other nutrients in a form that is easy for plant roots to absorb — much easier than the form these elements take in chemical fertilizers.
+Protozoa and nematodes then eat these bacteria and release the nitrogen and other nutrients in a form that is easy for plant roots to take up — much easier than the form these elements take in chemical fertilizers.